Subham0207/game-engine/Documentation.md

 4. To convert a point from world space to local space -> inverse(modelMatrix) * vec4(pointInWorldSpace, 1.0);
 5. To convert a point from local space to world space -> modelMatrix * vec4(pointInLocalSpace);
 6. returning after imgui want to capture means that your mouse is probably over a imgui.
 Note setting leftClick to false when imgui is using inputs helped a ton.
+7. Avoid circular includes or else you will get compile errors like no overload function found that takes n arg.

 ## How does Level file works